 We use our joints almost constantly and don’t think twice about it.
 That is, we don’t notice our joints until they become painful.
 Joint pain is caused by activities, injuries, and underlying conditions – arthritis is one of the leading causes.
 Often, we assume that joint pain is inevitable and will certainly happen as we get older.

 The good news is that joint pain doesn’t have to be a guarantee.
 Even though Stem Cell Carolina offers stem cell treatments to help with joint pain, our ultimate goal is to ensure people get the pain relief they need.
 By taking preventative measures, you might not ever have to deal with joint pain.

 It can be so challenging to do, but maintaining a healthy weight is so important.

 Our joints undergo a lot of impact throughout our lives, and excess weight only adds to the pressure.
 Every pound lost removes four pounds of pressure from your knee.
 The effects of arthritis may even slow if enough weight is lost.
 For every ten pounds a patient loses, joint pain may be reduced by as much as 20%.

 Losing weight as we get older can be very difficult (though not impossible).
 Build healthy habits when you can, and work to keep extra weight off all throughout your life.
 This can have a significant impact on your joint pain.

-Most people don’t stretch regularly or stretch properly, and this can have lasting damage for muscles and joints.
+Most people don’t stretch regularly or stretch properly, and this can have lasting damage to muscles and joints.
 Stretching should be done before a workout, after a workout, and even when you don’t complete a workout.
-This is because stretching ‘not only fights stiffness but also helps protect the cartilage from more wear and tear.”
+Stretching fights stiffness and protects the cartilage from more wear and tear.